bgrinthal/Note-Taker/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Once the application is running, simply input the city you would like to see the local weather for.
-From there, you can navigate your recent seraches and view the 5 day forcast as well.
+Once the application is running, follow prompts to add, edit, and remove notes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>